Church Wellesley Update

 News from the Church Wellesley Neighbourhood Association

-Barbara Hall Park and the Wellesley Green P Lot Although Barbara Hall Park was rebuilt in 2014, ongoing issues with the usage of the park have led to an initiative to rethink its design; community consultations are likely to commence in late 2022.
 Looking further forward, the Green P parking lot that sits across from the Wellesley subway station has been promised, in Toronto's Official City Plan, as parkland for many years.
 In the recently released, "TOCore Implementation Strategy: Downtown Parks and Public Realm Plan," 15 Wellesley East is listed as one of the “New Parks Secured through Development and Acquisitions.”
 The City has not yet determined if the entire lot will go to parkland or if some will be allocated to affordable housing.
-Improvements to existing parks and the addition of more green space will be a welcome change to our rapidly densifying neighbourhood.
+Given the significant increases in our neighbourhood's population in the past years -- and for many years to come -- the CWNA supports the allocation of the entire lot to parkland.
+Improvements to existing parks and the addition of more green space will be very welcome in our rapidly densifying neighbourhood.
 Comments are closed.

 |